 Examiners will use the following criteria in marking the project/paper, briefing note, and the overnight assignment:

-• The relevance of the criteria the candidate used to identify solutions to assigned problem(s).
+- The relevance of the criteria used by the candidate to identify solutions to assigned problem(s).

 Part 3 (Viva Voce)